 15. Robert Williams (Texas A&M, Sophomore Forward)

 Williams (11.8 ppg, 8.1 rpg, 2.5 bpg) made the rare choice to avoid testing the draft waters when he was a lock to be a first rounder.
 There were times I would watch him last year and wonder why he wasn’t a top 10 recruit.
 His motor attacking the glass is unmatched, almost Tristan Thompson like.
 Williams is also a shot-blocking fiend that was starting to stretch his range towards the end of the year.
-Texas A&M will have one of the biggest turnarounds in the SEC and Williams is a main reason.
+Texas A&M will have one of the biggest turnarounds in the SEC and Williams is the main reason.

 14. Devonte’ Graham (Kansas, Senior Guard)